lenghia241/weather-app/README.md

 ### Usage:
 - Add a location using input and submit
 - Delete added location
-- Data is persist in local storage so you won't lose the locations you added next time you visit
+- Data is persisted in local storage so you won't lose the locations you added next time you visit